Enhance Social Enterprise (Enhance SE) programme supports social enterprises and social entrepreneurs in Plymouth, Torbay, Devon and Somerset.

-Social enterprises and social entrepreneurs can receive up to 12 hours of tailored business support from a range of partners, until Dec 2019.
+Social enterprises and social entrepreneurs can receive up to 12 hours of FREE tailored business support from a range of partners, until Dec 2019.

 - Digital marketing and communications – social media, e-news, web